 When we participate in an infinite game with a finite mindset, we miss an essential aspect of the game.
 We use arbitrary, often irrelevant metrics (like “the best”, “number 1 in sales”) that are not essential to long-term survival.

-But more seriously, this approach affects the way we cooperate, the image we have of colleagues, triggering unintended consequences such as loss of trust, cooperation and innovation.
+But more seriously, this approach affects the way we cooperate, the image we have of collaborators, triggering unintended consequences such as loss of trust, cooperation and innovation.

-For businesses (if you ignore startups, which aren’t really businesses yet, but rather experiments that can lead to the creation of a business), their business environment is the literal definition of an endless game.
+For businesses (if you ignore startups, which are not really businesses yet, but rather experiments that can lead to the creation of a business), their business environment is the literal definition of an endless game.

 Simon Sinek vividly introduces this distinction with an example of two product presentations (in this case, Zune and iPod) by Microsoft and Apple;